This is my first brand. Looks delicious.

 First, we went on a paid tour of the Saijotsuru Sake Brewery.

-We learned a lot about the brewery, the history of Saijo and the sake making process.
+We learned a lot about the brewery, the history of Saijo and its production 😄.

 As with last year's Saijo Sake Festival, we bought a limited edition sake from the brewery!